-Washington DC is the place to celebrate the Fourth of July in America.
-The city comes alive with a huge and impressive parade, numerous music performances, arts and crafts festivals, a famous evening performance by the National Symphony Orchestra on the steps of the Capitol building, and of course a massive fireworks display.
+Washington, DC is the ultimate place to celebrate the Fourth of July in America.
+The city comes alive with a huge and impressive parade, numerous music performances, arts-and-crafts festivals, a famous evening performance by the National Symphony Orchestra on the steps of the Capitol Building and, of course, a massive fireworks display.

 National Book Festival (August/September)

-The National Book Festival is an annual celebration of literature, involving a full day of book signings and performances, as well as a poetry slam and select film screenings.
-The festival is a great place for expats to feed their literary appetite and broaden their cultural understanding of the United States through representatives from across the country showcasing books from their states.
+The National Book Festival is an annual celebration of literature involving a full day of book signings, performances, a poetry slam, and select film screenings.
+This festival is an excellent place for new arrivals to feed their literary appetite and broaden their cultural understanding of the United States through representatives from across the country showcasing books from their states.

 National Christmas Tree and Pageant of Peace (December)

-This unique festival celebrating the holiday season takes place amidst decorated trees all around the White House Ellipse, with a Santa's Workshop and musical performances from bands, choirs and dancers.
+This unique festival celebrates the holiday season amidst decorated trees all around the White House Ellipse, pluus a Santa's Workshop and musical performances from bands, choirs and dancers.
 The celebration includes a National Christmas Tree Lighting Ceremony, in which the president turns on the decorative lights and ushers in Christmas festivity across the country.